Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 UClear Digital HDS10X

-With its 40mm drivers hitting an impressive max volume of 122 dB – more than a jackhammer or power saw – it is incredibly loud in any helmet.
+With its 40mm drivers hitting an impressive max volume of 122 dB – more than a jackhammer or power saw – this set of speakers has the power to deliver sound at any speed.

 Sure, the UClear Digital HDS10X costs less than the Cardo and JBL 45mm kit.
 And you can use the controls on the cord to skip songs instead of fumbling in your pocket at 85mph and flying off the interstate.